mtiller/HarmonicMotion/README.md

 The experiment is so fascinating that I had to try this out.
 As always, I'm releasing the models for public consumption and I'll eventually write up a [blog](http://blog.xogeny.com/) post about it.

+To run the model, simply simulate the `HarmonicMotion.System` model.